vippsas/vipps-magento/CONTRIBUTING.md

 ## Contributing

 Contributing is easy.
-The steps below is intended to be helpful.
+The steps below are intended to be helpful.
 Please help us improve it.

 1. Create a personal fork of the project on GitHub from [vipps-magento](https://github.com/vippsas/vipps-magento)
 1. Clone the fork on your local machine